 The gig economy refers to the segment of the labour market which concentrates on short-term / temporary jobs and contracts.
-Often these workers can have more than one job, e.g taxi driver who works both for traditional taxi company and Uber.
+Often these workers can have more than one job, e.g taxi driver who works both for a traditional taxi company and Uber.

-Like a musician who goes from one gig to the next, the gig economy refers to a growing range of workers who don’t have typical stable employment, but work as self-employed and temporary contractors.
+Like a musician who goes from one gig to the next, the gig economy refers to a growing range of workers who don’t have typical stable employment but work as self-employed and temporary contractors.

 The number of people who work for themselves has increased significantly in recent decades.
 Nearly five million UK workers are now classified as self-employed.
 A 45% rise since 2000.

-Features of gig economy
+Features of the gig economy

 - Workers on zero hour contracts